ramblingsofadev/docs/installation.md

 <h2 id="installing">Installing</h2>

-Aphiria can be easily downloaded and installed using Composer:
+Aphiria comes with a <a href="https://github.com/aphiria/app" target="_blank">skeleton app</a> to help you quickly get up and running.
+It can be installed using Composer:

 ```bash
 composer create-project aphiria/app --prefer-dist